LATERNA MAGICA

 Ten candles already, for this festival nestled in a region said to be depopulated, the Creuse!

-A challenge taken up with inventiveness and passion by a fine team, who have fallen in love with this region, and who could take up the idea of deep listening, the famous deeplistening of Pauline Oliveros, even if the "model" of percussionist Lê Quan Ninh, co-director of the festival with cellist Martine Altenburger, isCagian listening.
+A challenge taken up with inventiveness and passion by a fine team, who have fallen in love with this region, and who could take up the idea of deep listening, Pauline Oliveros' famous deeplistening, even if the "model" of percussionist Lê Quan Ninh, co-director of the festival with cellist Martine Altenburger, isCagian listening.

 In memory, three key moments: theFanfare de la Touffe Opera in 2017, Mauricio Kagel 's Eine Brise for 111 cyclists in 2018, and the Fluxus workshop in 2020.
 The principle of these workshops is simple: volunteers sign up at the start of the festival, rehearse each day with the other participants, and take part in the final performance.
 No musical knowledge is required, and there's no age limit.
 Participants, coached by a musician(Natacha Muslera, Michel Doneda, Fabrice Charles), create their own opera, Kagel performance or Fluxus action.
 Moments like these are unforgettable, I'm sure!